Best Treatments for Brain Fog After Illness or Injury

 What exactly is “brain fog,” and why does it linger?

-Brain Fog Treatment — If you’ve tried the basics but still feel stuck, we’ll test the likely drivers—sleep debt, dysautonomia, under-fueling—and build a plan that upgrades energy and clarity week by week.
-Expect a blend of education, drills, and gentle exposure that respects your limits while nudging progress.
+Brain Fog Treatment — If you’ve tried the basics but still feel stuck, we evaluate the likely drivers sleep debt, autonomic dysregulation, vestibular strain, under-fueling, medication effects, and post-injury patterns and build a step-by-step plan that upgrades energy and clarity week by week.
+Expect a blend of education, drills, and graded exposure that respects your limits while nudging progress.

 When is brain fog “normal,” and when is it a red flag?